sthenusan/Machine-Learning-Project/Initial Exploration.md

    ![image](https://user-images.githubusercontent.com/46936272/132956803-77e2f3cb-6114-4b63-addc-e4779ffc8103.png)

-* It is obviously seen that it is written as 0 when the longtitude is unknown.
-Because, the zero points can seen easily in the graph above outliers and outside of Tanzania.
-So, i changed them to mean where median is the almost same value.
+* When the longitude is unknown, it is evident that it is written as 0.
+Because the zero points in the graph above outliers and outside of Tanzania are plainly seen.
+As a result, I converted them to mean, where the median is nearly the same number.

 ### wpt_name / scheme_name / id/ region/ region_code columns